 One of the things that make truck accident cases unique is the complex laws that big trucks are subject to.

 It was not a perfect law and still is not.
 Commercial trucks are still too unsafe and are causing too many deaths a year.
-But this is the law and lawyers handling truck crash claims need to understand this law to understand the truck driver's legal obligations in liability dispute cases and to understand the insurance issues in these cases to maximize the available insurance which is often key in making serious injury and wrongful death truck accident claims.
+But this is the law, and lawyers handling truck crash claims need to understand this law to understand the truck driver’s legal obligations in liability dispute cases and to understand the insurance issues in these cases to maximize the available insurance, which is often crucial in making severe injury and wrongful death truck accident claims.

 The ICC promulgates and enforces safety regulations for the commercial trucking industry.
 The safety regulations developed by the ICC are called the Federal Motor Carrier Safety Regulations (FMCSR).

-The FMCSR cover virtual every possible aspect of operating a big rig truck including:
+The FMCSR covers virtually every possible aspect of operating a big rig truck, including:

 - Driver drug testing requirements

 - Standards for Commercial Driver Licenses